 - Ask myself if I need it.
 Will it fill a hole in my wardrobe?
 Do I already have something similar?
 Is it truly my style?
 Will it get a lot of wear?
 Is it on my list?

 - Try to buy second hand or get it from a friend.

 - Shop sustainable brands.
 Consider spending a little bit more to support more responsible manufacturers, and invest in a quality item that will last longer.

 - Don’t shop to avoid uncomfortable feelings or boredom.
 Find an alternative outlet.

 Setting this goal for myself has been surprisingly freeing.
 I thought it would be harder.
 Some of the things I’ve done have made it easier.
 For one, at the beginning of the year I did massive email clean out.
 I unsubscribed from all unnecessary emails, especially clothing stores.
-I threw away coupons and sales flyers and any other enticement to buy stuff when I don’t need stuff!
-Another thing that helped is resisting the urge to get rid of a ton clothing I don’t wear.
-I know now that this can create a vacuum that makes me want to run out and get new stuff.
+I threw away coupons and sales flyers and any other enticement to buy stuff (when I don’t need stuff!)
+Another thing that helped: resisting the urge to get rid of clothing I don’t wear.
+I know now that this can create a vacuum that makes me want to run out and get new items.
 If I think I should get rid of it, I put it away in my off season bins.
 If I still feel the same in the Spring, I’ll donate it.
 The third thing I did was spend less time looking at fashion blogs and social media in general.
 If I read posts, it’s from people who encourage slow fashion.
 This growing online community is like a support group and it really helps!
 Check out #2020wehaveplenty and #useless_lowbuy2020